 As it is very much confusing from where to start, so it is the best way to observe the great work portfolio done by expert photographers.
 It will help you to create your own idea which will make your portfolio better.
-Also you can check out the works of famous photographers who are currently producing industry quality works in the field of photography.
+Also, you can check out the works of famous photographers who are currently producing industry quality works in the field of photography.

 CAUTION: Do not expand your research area very much, it will make you confused.
 Just work with your interest area.

 Before making a portfolio, you must have to decide the purpose of it.
 For example, for whom you are making this?
-Is it for your family members, friends or for professional work.
+Is it for your family members, friends, or for professional work?
 Based on the purpose, the type or style of the photo will be different.
 If you have a photo exhibition or a photography job interview, the portfolio style must be based on this.

 Well, you will have to decide what the style and design of your portfolio will be.
-If you want to print your photos on paper, you can choose a folder or album like portfolio bag which size is 20×30 cm or A4 size.
+If you want to print your photos on paper, you can choose a folder or album like a portfolio bag which size is 20×30 cm or A4 size.
 Moreover, the photographic paper (where the image will be printed) and the image quality should be high according to your ability

-There are no restrictions on size, shape or style – the more personal it is and the more it says about you as an artist, the better.
+There are no restrictions on size, shape, or style – the more personal it is and the more it says about you as an artist, the better.

 The theme of the portfolio should be based upon the audience.
 If you are a photography job seeker, then the portfolio should be portrait style.
 Otherwise, themes can be chosen according to your requirements.

-Yes, I agree that all of your photos are favourite to you.
+Yes, I agree that all of your photos are favorite to you.
 But you may not be the best judge of your own shots.
 So, you can show your shots or images to someone who can give a logical opinion about your photo.
 Choose your best work to represent your creativity.
 Remember that it is a portfolio, not your computer’s drive where you can store all your photos.
 Nobody is interested in looking up to all shots you have captured.
 So, try to choose the best shots by using your photographic sense and other’s opinion.